Constellation-Labs/documentation-hub/validate/manual/service.md

 active
 ```

-## Our Node should be started.
+## Our node should be started.

 #### Our node should be ready to join the Hypergraph!

 :::success MULTIPLE METAGRAPHS
-In the event that you would like to participate in **multiple** metagraphs, you can start a new java process separately for each metagraph process you have running on the Node.
+In the event that you would like to participate in **multiple** metagraphs, you can start a new java process separately for each metagraph process you have running on the node.

 You can also update the `service` file to include multiple commands to run on service start.
 :::